bueltge/wordpress-multisite-enhancements/README.md

    * If you use WordPress version 3.7 and higher, then check the function `wp_get_sites()`, the new alternative function inside the core to get all sides inside the network.
 The function accepts a array with arguments, see the [description](http://wpseek.com/wp_get_sites/).
    * But if you use WordPress 4.6 and higher then that new alternative ;) - `get_sites()` - is the current function to get all sites in the network.
 The helper method of this plugin `Multisite_Core::get_blog_list()` or the function `get_blog_list()` have all checks included.
 * Filter theme list to find your target fast.
 Works on single theme page and also network theme page.
+* Handy ssl identifier to each site in network site view page.

 ### Installation
 #### Composer Package